Bedrock-OSS/bedrock-wiki/docs/blocks/applying-effects.md

 /** @type {import("@minecraft/server").BlockCustomComponent} */
 const BlockRadialEffectsComponent = {
     onTick({ block, dimension }, { params }) {
-        const { radius, effects } = params; // The value we have assigned to the component in the block JSON.
+        const effects = params; // The value we have assigned to the component in the block JSON.

+        // Iterates over each object in the array. for (const { radius, name, duration, amplifier } of effects) {
             // Gets all entities in the specified "radius" around the block. const entities = dimension.getEntities({
                 location: block.center(),
                 maxDistance: radius,
             });

             for (const entity of entities) {
-            // Iterates over each object in the "effects" array. for (const { name, duration, amplifier } of effects) {
                 entity.addEffect(name, duration, { amplifier });
             }
         }